 The credit bureaus have not revealed the exact formula for calculating credit scores, but making on-time payments can certainly help your score.
 It is especially important to shop and compare private loans.
 Fair Isaac has said that student loan inquiries made during a focused time period (for example 30 days) will have little to no impact on your credit score.
-Fair Isaac has also provided this general information about student loan debt and the impact on credit scores.
 You should also not have to worry about a negative impact on your credit score if you are making small payments (or even 0 payments) through an income-driven repayment plan.
 Staying current on your loan should be most important for your credit score, not the amount of payments.

 Late payments or loan defaults will hurt your score.
 If you discharge your loan in bankruptcy, it will no longer be listed as currently in default on your credit report.
 However, the fact that you filed bankruptcy will be on your credit report for ten years.

 The Department of Education, guaranty agencies, and other federal student lenders are required to send information about your loan to the three major credit bureaus (Experian, Equifax and TransUnion).
 They must supply information about the total amount of loans extended, the remaining balance, and the date of delinquency if you are past due on your payments or the date of default if you are in default.
 Many loan servicers will not report a delinquency until you are more than 60 days past due.
 They supply information concerning collection of the loan, repayment status and the date the loan is fully repaid or discharged by reason of death, bankruptcy, or disability.
 Most private lenders will also report to credit bureaus.